 Marijuana is not “legal” in Massachusetts.

 In 2008 a ballot initiative was passed by voters that decriminalized the possession of small amounts of marijuana.
-While this does not mean that possessing a small amount of marijuana within the state of Massachusetts is legal, it does mean that possession cases that involve ounce or less of marijuana are not a criminal offense and are not reported to one’s criminal record.
-However, those that are found in possession of 1 ounce of marijuana or less will still face a civil infraction and be forced to pay a $100 fine.
+While this does not mean that possessing a small amount of marijuana within the state of Massachusetts is legal, it does mean that possession cases that involve one ounce or less of marijuana are not a criminal offense and are not reported to one’s criminal record.
+However, those that are found in possession of one ounce of marijuana or less will still face a civil infraction and be forced to pay a $100 fine.

-What Marijuana Possession is Still Criminal in Massachusetts?
+When Marijuana Possession is Still Criminal in Massachusetts?

 - If you are under 21 it is still a crime to have marijuana.